Dodge Power Wagon: Ram 2500 Power Wagon 2010–present (DJ)

-In 2010 the Dodge trucks were re-branded as Ram, and the Heavy Duty lineup received a major redesign.
-The Power Wagon model continued with its special features for off-road prowess.
-Beginning in 2010, the Power Wagon is only available as a crew cab with a 6.33 ft bed on a 149 in wheelbase.
-Also, unlike other Ram HD trucks, this model is only available with a Hemi engine and has no Cummins diesel option.
-This is because the tow winch on the front of the truck takes up space needed for the Cummins' intercooler.
-The Cummins engine also impacts its off-road capabilities, being significantly heavier than the Hemi engine.
-The Power Wagon features off-road-tuned suspension, electronically locking differentials, an electronic sway bar disconnects, and a 12,000 lb winch.
-Due to the softer suspension, the Power Wagon models receive a reduced GVWR, and consequentially a lower payload and towing capacity, as compared to a standard 2500.
+In 2010, Dodge trucks were re-branded as Ram, and the Heavy Duty lineup received a major redesign.
+The Power Wagon model continued, now only available as a crew cab with a 6.33 ft bed on a 149 in wheelbase.
+Unlike other Ram HD trucks, it was only available with a Hemi engine with no Cummins diesel option, as the tow winch uses the space needed for the Cummins' intercooler.
+The Cummins engine also impacted its off-road capabilities, being significantly heavier than the Hemi engine.
+The Power Wagon features off-road-tuned suspension, electronically locking differentials, electronic sway bar disconnects, and a 12,000 lb winch.
+Due to the softer suspension, the Power Wagon models have a reduced GVWR, and consequentially a lower payload and towing capacity, compared to a standard 2500.